Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 - About Pay-What-You-Can live video classes: My in-person teaching has been halted by the pandemic, so I’m offering additional online Feldenkrais study in the form of weekly live Zoom classes and their recordings.

-The world changed in March just as we celebrated our website’s first birthday.
-Here’s a few statistics about how we’re delivering high quality Feldenkrais study globally:
+The world changed just as we celebrated our website’s first birthday in March 2020.
+Here’s a few statistics from our second birthday celebration about how we’re delivering high quality Feldenkrais study globally:

-- About half our visitors are in the USA, and the rest are from all over the world.
+- About half our visitors are in the USA, the rest are from all over the world.
+The UK, Australia, Canada, Germany, and Israel are numbers two through six.

-- Getting Oriented, our new collection of short lessons and talks introducing Feldenkrais study, published on March 5, is now our most-visited collection!
+- We’re welcoming a lot of new Felden-fans!
+Getting Oriented, our collection of short lessons and talks introducing Feldenkrais study, is our most popular series of lessons.

-- Our online community is engaged: our site has hundreds of user comments, and commenting remains at an all time high since the pandemic began.
+- Our online community is engaged: our site has hundreds of user comments.
+Listener comments, emails, mailing list subscribes, and Facebook likes all significantly increased when the pandemic began, and this trend continues.

-- Our Find a Teacher page had almost 1500 views in its first year.
+- Our Find a Teacher page had almost 1500 views in its first year, and trended about the same in 2020, despite the fact that most live teaching remains closed due to Covid.
 We’re generating interest in Feldenkrais Practitioners and classes worldwide, which is part of our vision!
-Email questions about becoming a Feldenkrais Practitioner are way up, too.

 It is amazing, humbling, and inspiring to me as I look at the data and read so many spontaneous testimonials from our users.
-During this period of social distancing I am continuing all my normal FP activity by putting my limited work hours into sustaining and improving our lesson resource and website, delivering our all our regular donor benefits and our two additional donor benefits during quarantine (three lesson recordings with Q&A sessions and additional downloads) and marketing the Feldenkrais Project’s free resources and pay-what-you-can online classes as widely as possible.
+During this period of social distancing I am continuing all my normal FP activity by putting my limited work hours into sustaining and improving our lesson resource and website, marketing our free resources and pay-what-you-can Zoom classes as widely as possible, and delivering all our donor benefits.
+We’ve actually added three additional donor benefits during quarantine (see below).

 For Feldenkrais Project donors:

 First and foremost, on behalf of our worldwide community of thousands of listeners, and my family and I, thank you for your support!
-The Feldenkrais Project’s 50 free audio lesson recordings, though obviously not designed for this crisis, have nevertheless emerged as an ideal resource for many people who are struggling.
+The Feldenkrais Project’s 52 free audio lesson recordings, though obviously not designed for a world in various states of lockdown, have nevertheless emerged as an ideal resource for many people who are struggling.
 This ongoing collaborative effort (which we so intentionally named a “Project”) is more important than ever before.
 We are 100% funded by your donations!
+Have you noticed we don’t have any ads on our site?
 I am deeply grateful for what our freewill funding model has enabled us to offer the world during this time, and proud of the donor benefits we are able to offer you.

 The coronavirus has created a financial crisis in addition to a health crisis, and I know your financial situation may be changing.
 We make it as easy as possible to start and stop recurring donation support for the FP any time.
 As always, I ask donors to think of contributions to the FP like movements of a Feldenkrais lesson: please don’t do anything that creates strain.